Nadine Dorries claims ‘coup’ brought down Boris Johnson

 Nadine Dorries has accused fellow Tory MPs of staging a “coup” against Boris Johnson.

-The Culture Secretary has been one of the Prime Minister’s most ardent supporters, sticking by him even as support for his leadership collapsed at Westminster.
+The culture secretary has been one of the outgoing prime minister’s most ardent supporters, sticking by him even as support for his leadership collapsed at Westminster.

 “Just the the anti-democratic nature of what they’re doing alone was enough to alarm me.